build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 Disaster Recovery in Amazon RDS is based on Multi AZ or Multi Region database copies where we have a physically separate database copy located in a different physical location.
 This Database copy could be replicated using SAN or Database technologies with the latter protecting against disk corruptions.
 The replication used between database copies to keep them identical or near identical as possible could use asynchronous or synchronous replication depending on the replication technology used.

 ## Logical Replication vs Physical Replication
- 'How' we replicate RDS Database replication for DR is generally considered to be either Synchronous (SYNC) where wait for data to be committed on both the primary RDS database in its AZ and standby RDS database in a different AZ before continuing or Asynchronous(ASYNC) where we  send the data from the primary RDS database in its AZ to the standby RDS database in a different AZ but do not wait for data to be committed or Synchronous Clustered where we allow the decoupled storage to perform replication with no direct waiting once handed to the storage tier to complete.
+ 'How' we replicate RDS Database replication for DR is generally considered to be either Synchronous (SYNC) where we wait for data to be committed on both the primary RDS database in its AZ and standby RDS database in a different AZ before continuing or Asynchronous(ASYNC) where we  send the data from the primary RDS database in its AZ to the standby RDS database in a different AZ but do not wait for data to be committed.
+Amazon Aurora also provides Synchronous Clustered where we allow the decoupled storage to perform replication with no direct waiting once handed to the storage tier to complete.
 These 3 types of replication are depicted below:

 ![Replication Async vs Sync](images/pic9_replication_sync_vs_async.jpg "Figure 9.
 Replication Async vs Sync")

 'What' we replicate could be either:

 Using a physical DR copy, where the replication is at the SAN Level tracking disk block changes.
 This type of replication is always synchronous.
 Within Amazon RDS this is referred to as Multi AZ replication and only supports Multi AZ not Multi Region.
 One of the drawbacks of physical replication is that it will replicate disk corruptions.
 Persisted disk corruptions should be considered a very rare occurrence but never the less they need to be catered for.
-As a physical replicated DR uses synchronous replication under normal circumstances we can assume an RPO of 0 when not dealing with disk corruptions.
+As a physically replicated DR uses synchronous replication we can assume an RPO of 0 when not dealing with disk corruptions.

 Using a logical DR copy, where the replication is at the DB level tracking DB transactional changes.
 This can be either synchronous where supported or asynchronous replication.
 One of the key advantages of logical replication is that it supports both cross AZ and cross Region replication.
 Logical database copies are referred to as Replica copies.
-These replica's also have the potential to be utilised as read-only copies of the live database where supported.
 For a logical DR copy disk corruption should not be replicated and this is key point for any ZDLDR solution.
 If the logical replication is asynchronous it has the potential to drift (Lag) behind the Primary site, but this doesn't necessarily mean data loss if site switches are planned or graceful.

 Using a clustered physical copy, where the replication is handled by the intelligent storage tier mirroring multiple copies of data across all available AZs.
 This is only supported for Amazon Aurora which uses a clustered decoupled storage layer, here the physical replication must be replicated at least 4 ways across all available AZs to be considered in sync and eventually 6 ways, its uses what's called a 4 of 6 Quorum for writes.
 Due to the always synchronous clustered storage replication of Aurora we can assume an RPO of 0.
 We should note that Amazon Aurora clustered replication is only supported within the same region, though cross regions replication is supported asynchronously.
 Disk corruptions present on Amazon Aurora will selfheal from one of the healthy copies of the data, there will be a minimum of 4 copies and eventually 6 so this is very effective against disk corruption.

-What and How replicate with regard to Amazon RDS can be a Logically Replicated Replica for Amazon RDS or a Physically Replicated Replica if using Amazon Aurora or lastly a Physically Replicated Multi AZ copy for Amazon RDS.
+'What' and 'How' we replicate with regard to Amazon RDS can be a Logically Replicated Replica for Amazon RDS or a Physically Replicated Replica if using Amazon Aurora or lastly a Physically Replicated Multi AZ copy for Amazon RDS.

 A replica in Amazon RDS or Amazon Aurora represents a database that also has the potential to be used as an additional Read Only copy of the live database while still being kept in sync with all changes.
-Using Amazon RDS Oracle there is an extra license fee  to use a Read Only copy known as Active Dataguard, hence with this database engine we can also have the replica in recovery mode only not accessible for Read Only access where that license fee is then not required this is called a mounted replica.
+Using Amazon RDS Oracle there is an extra license fee  to use a Read Only copy known as Active Dataguard, hence with this database engine we can also have the replica in a recovery mode only not accessible for Read Only access where that license fee is then not required this is called a mounted replica.
 Amazon Aurora Replica are based on the decoupled clustered storage that is automatically replicated across all AZs.
 This allows Amazon Aurora replica's to be stood up with no extra overhead or copying of transactions.
 Furthermore for Amazon Aurora we don't even need to stand up replica as the potential to create one is still there at any time as the data is clustered across all available AZ to facilitate that.

 Logical replication runs asynchronously for Cloud Enabled RDS Replica's RDS Oracle, RDS Postgres, RDS MySQL and RDS MariaDB.
 One exception is RDS SQL Server which utilises a feature called 'Always On' or 'Mirroring' where the replication to the secondary site is a logical synchronous apply under the covers.
 The other exception is Oracle RDS Custom, using RDS Custom users are able to access the underlying operating system and also make certain customisations that are not possible under normal Amazon RDS Regular.
 One of the customisations that is possible for Oracle is to setup logical synchronous replication to the replica database.